 The following is a guide to some of the most well-known and historically significant attractions of the town.
 If you have any questions about the attractions listed below, please contact our lovely reception staff!

 The Town Hall building is located in the Michael Theotoki Square.
-It’s a 17th century building that feature elements of traditional Venetian architecture.
+It’s a 17th century building that features elements of traditional Venetian architecture.
 The building’s construction began in 1663 and was completed in 1693 by an unknown architect.

 Located on the south side of the island, the Ionian Academy was established in 1808 and lends a youthful exuberance to the otherwise traditional Old Town of Corfu.

-The Liston, built by French architects during France’s reign in Corfu, resembles the Rue de Rivoli.
-When it first constructed, only the noblemen of the Libro D’ Oro were permitted to enter and walk along its streets.
+The Liston, built by French architects during the French occupation of Corfu, resembles the Rue de Rivoli.
+When it was first constructed, only the noblemen of the Libro D’ Oro were permitted to enter and walk along its streets.
 An exclusive list guaranteed the space would be used exclusively by the elite.

-The Square of the Saints are three of the most important churches of Corfu.
+The Square of the Saints contains three of the most important churches of Corfu.
 The Church of St. Spyridon, The Church of the Blessed Virgin of Strangers, and St. John Church line this holy space.